 Each day, thousands of workers fall down from injury or illness.
 This keeps them from work for millions of days each year if you add it all up.
 This has a tremendous effect on the economy.
 It costs companies hundreds of billions of dollars.
 They will never get it back.
 That’s a part of the job though.

 You know who also suffers?
 The workers at the center of the accidents suffer.
 They endure endless pain.
 They shell out dollars from their own pocket for medical care.
 They lose wages in recovering.
-After this series of events, many bring workers’ comp claims.
+After this series of events, many bring workers’ compensation claims.
 It only makes sense.

 Sometimes, companies retaliate against workers that bring claims.
 Maybe they think they have valid reasons, it’s against the law to do it though.
 Most states ban it.
 If you face pressure, realize there’s something you can do about it.
 Our firm helps workers bring comp claims.
 We know how to push back against unwieldy employers.
 The next few sections will show you how you can do that too!
 For more insight, contact our team.
 We can help you see how you can help after a work injury!